nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 730
 00:45:21,088 --> 00:45:22,782
-[SPEAKER_01]: Are you in Central Town where you're at?
+[SPEAKER_01]: Are you in Central Time where you're at?

 731
 00:45:22,762 --> 00:45:24,623